tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 We'll be making sure that this template is passed the required variables to its context in the next section.

-The template block of interest here is of course the `body_block` block.
+The template block of interest here is, of course, the `body_block` block.
 At the top, we display the selected user's profile image, set to dimensions of 300X300 pixels.
 We also provide `alt` text to display if the image cannot be located.

 However, the interesting part of this template is underneath.
 We use a conditional statement to work out if the user who is currently looking at a given profile is the said user (`selecteduser == user`) -- and if he or she if, we display a form to allow the user to edit their profile.
 If the user does not match up, then we don't want to provide a form to edit -- so instead, we simply display the profile.

-You should also take note of the fact that we once again use `enctype="multipart/form-data"` in the `<form>` due to the fact that users can upload a new profile image -- remember, whenever file uploads are involved, this attribute must be specified.
+You should also take note of the fact that we once again use `enctype="multipart/form-data"` in the `<form>` because users can upload a new profile image -- remember, whenever file uploads are involved, this attribute must be specified.

 ### Creating the `profile()` View
 Based on the template created above, we can then implement a simple view to handle the viewing of user profiles and submission of form data.
 In Rango's `views.py` module, create a new class-based view called `ProfileView`.
 Add the code as we show below to the new view.